kosmotema/bye-pnpm-io/README.md

-# bye-pnpm-io
+# Bye, pnpm.io

-UserScript that redirects from pnpm.io to pnpm.ml #stopwar #stopcensorship
+UserScript that redirects from pnpm.io to pnpm.ml to bypass region blocking

+#stopwar #stopcensorship